Malpertuis (film): Plot

 Jan (Mathieu Carrière), a young sailor, returns to land, and while searching for his childhood home, is mysteriously abducted.
 He awakens in an isolated old mansion called Malpertuis, where he find himself among various relatives, including his sister Nancy (Susan Hampshire), as well as a strange taxidermist and a resident madman called Lampernisse (Jean-Pierre Cassel).
 The mansion turns out to be a labyrinth of corridors, staircases, and secret chambers, belonging to his family.

-His bedridden occultist uncle Cassavius (Orson Welles) is about to divide the estate to his heirs, but, as it turns out, only if they commit themselves never to leave the premises.
+His bedridden occultist uncle Cassavius (Orson Welles) is about to divide the estate among his heirs, but, as it turns out, only if they commit themselves never to leave the premises.
 They find themselves trapped in a mystery where they enact gods from Greek mythology, which Cassavius believes them to be, while anyone who tries to escape is found horribly murdered.
-The plot remains obscure to the end, as Jan tries to unravel the mystery and seems to spiral into a dreamlike madness.
+The plot remains obscure to the end, as Jan tries to unravel the mystery, and seems to spiral into a dreamlike madness.